Arq-Cliente-Servidor/matrices/README.md

-# Multiplication  and A Diamond of Sparce Matrix
+# Multiplication  and A Diamond of Sparse Matrix